Instaccountant – Your Online Accountants

 • Bookkeeping services for contractors

-• Payroll management services
+• Payroll management and remittances

-• Salary vs. dividend planning
+• Salary vs. dividend planning for incorporated contractors

 • Accounts receivable and payable management